This post was originally published on Location Rebel in October 2010, right after I returned from a year of living in Thailand after quitting my job.

 I shouldn’t be able to do stuff like that until I reached retirement.

-I’ll make another much longer story shorter, but when I submitted my remote work agreement a few months later, I believe the reason it wasn’t accepted wasn’t due to anything business-related (after all they would have saved tons of money, and I would have been able to do nearly everything I did in the office remotely), but for the same reason that I didn’t get to sail.
+I’ll make another much longer story shorter.
+When I submitted my remote work agreement a few months later, I believe the reason it wasn’t accepted wasn’t due to anything business-related (after all they would have saved tons of money, and I would have been able to do nearly everything I did in the office remotely), but for the same reason that I didn’t get to sail.

-I would have had a baller lifestyle, while they were unable to.
+I would have had an unconventional lifestyle, while they were unable to.

 Side note: Yes, 25 year old me who originally wrote this really did say “baller.”
 It wouldn’t be the last time, either.
 Cringe…